kedro-org/kedro/docs/source/data/kedro_dataset_factories.md

         ]
     )
 ```
-## Generalise datasets using namespaces
+## How to generalise datasets using namespaces

 You can also generalise the catalog entries for datasets belonging to namespaced modular pipelines.
 Consider the
 following pipeline which takes in a `model_input_table` and outputs two regressors belonging to the